 While all of the crowds head to medieval cities like Prague, pay a visit to Tallinn instead!
-Tallinn is the best-preserved medieval Old Town in Northern Europe and is now a UNESCO World Heritage Site.
+It is the best-preserved medieval Old Town in Northern Europe and is now a UNESCO World Heritage Site.

 With its tantalising red clay rooftops, preserved cobblestoned Old Town and magnificent towers and churches – you won’t be disappointed.
+As I say, I particularly love visiting around Christmas time, when the picturesque turrets are often covered in snow, which makes it feel like a festive movie setting.

 Each area in Tallinn is completely unique from the last.
 It’s a cool experience to explore a few of the different districts and get a taste of what each offers.
-However, you’ll want to base yourself in the area of Tallinn that is best suited to YOU and your travel needs.
+However, you’ll want to base yourself in the area of the city that is best suited to YOU and your travel needs.

 Luckily, you have me!
 Otherwise, this can often seem like a daunting task – especially if you’ve never visited the city before.